kowalej/BlueMuse/README.md

 ### First Step
 **Download [latest version](https://github.com/kowalej/BlueMuse/raw/master/Dist/BlueMuse_1.1.1.0.zip) from the /Dist folder** and unzip, then follow one of the methods below.
 ### Auto Install (Recommended)
-1. Navigate to the unzipped app folder and run the PowerShell command:
+1. Navigate to the unzipped app folder and run the `.\InstallBlueMuse.ps1` PowerShell command (right click and choose Run with PowerShell or execute from terminal directly):
-`.\Install.ps1`

 2. Follow the prompts - the script should automatically install the security certificate, all dependencies, and the BlueMuse app.

 ### Manual Install